Home » Minerals » Zoisite

 Thulite is a pink, opaque variety of zoisite that is often cut into cabochons or used to produce small sculptures.
 It can be an attractive material but is rarely seen in commercial use because the supply is limited and the public is unfamiliar with the gem.

-Ruby in Zoisite: Anyolite, also known as "ruby in zoisite," is a rock composed of zoisite, with red corundum crystals (ruby) and often accented by black crystals of the hornblende, tschermakite.
+Anyolite: Also known as "ruby in zoisite," anyolite is a rock composed of zoisite, with red corundum crystals (ruby) and often accented by black crystals of the hornblende, tschermakite.
 It is a rock that attracts attention and is cut into attractive cabochons and used to produce small sculptures.
-Image © iStockphoto / MarcelC.
+Image copyright iStockphoto / MarcelC.

 A material with a similar appearance, "ruby in fuchsite" is often misidentified as ruby in zoisite.
 Careful testing can easily differentiate these materials because the green fuchsite has a hardness of only 2 to 3, while the green zoisite has a hardness of at least 6.
 In addition, most specimens of ruby in fuchsite exhibit blue kyanite alteration rims around the ruby crystals, and this does not occur around ruby crystals in zoisite.